SeonSarkar/Sticky-Header/README.md

  /**
  * @param header view binding of a header
  * @param item object in a header view
+ * @param headerPosition position of a header view
  */
   @Override
-  public void bindHeader(RowListHeaderItemBinding header, String item) {
+  public void bindHeader(RowListHeaderItemBinding header, String item, int headerPosition) {
                 /*setup your views for header in sticky recycler view here*/ header.tvHeaderItem.setText(item);
             }